-Year 12 and 13 students can apply to take part in our STARS mentorship programme and assist new entrant students with a successful transition to high school.
+Year 12 and 13 students can apply to take part in our Stars mentorship programme and assist new entrant students with a successful transition to high school.

-STARs is a national programme supported by the Graeme Dingle Foundation.
+Stars is a national programme supported by the Graeme Dingle Foundation an important feature of the school the year.